 - The Beetle serves this function in The Legend of Zelda: Skyward Sword.
-Not only it allows to retrieve small items and press unreachable switches, an upgrade also allows it to carry larger objects (pots, bombs, etc.), and subsequent upgrades provide it a longer range and the ability to accelerate.
+Not only does it allow you to retrieve small items and press unreachable switches, an upgrade also allows it to carry larger objects (pots, bombs, etc.), and subsequent upgrades provide it a longer range and the ability to accelerate.

 - Too Human: a Cyber Punk adaptation of Norse Mythology, turns Huginn and Muninn into robotic birds with zoom-lens eyes.

 - James Bond's Q-Spiders in Everything or Nothing.
 They're variously equipped with explosives, tranq-darts, invisibility cloaks, and missiles (used only once).